ARY Musik

 ARY Musik HD (اے آر وائے میوزک, formerly The Musik) is a Pakistani pay television music channel, first launched in August 2003 as "The Musik" in Dubai by Salman Iqbal.
 It is part of the ARY Digital Network.
 In 2009 its name was changed to "ARY Musik".
 It features music genres including pop, rock, rap, bhangra, classical, and folk.
 It also airs interactive shows, celebrity interviews, comic fillers, theme shows, animations and live concerts.

-The channel's longest-running international music based show was Music Hour with Wiqar Ali Khan, hosted in English and Pashto.
-ARY Musik is one of the first satellite channels to have live link-ups between its studios based in London, UK, USA, Pakistan, India, Bangladesh, Sri Lanka, Afghanistan and Dubai, Cologne and Slovenia.
+The channel's longest-running international music-based show was Music Hour with Wiqar Ali Khan, hosted in English and Pashto.
+ARY Musik is one of the first satellite channels to have live link-ups between its studios based in London (UK), USA, Pakistan, India, Bangladesh, Sri Lanka, Afghanistan, Dubai, Cologne (Germany) and Slovenia.

 Programs

-Programs aired by ARY Musik include:
+The programs aired by ARY Musik include: